allexjustteii916/kart-ra/README.md

 | $1 trial available | ❌ | ✅ | ✅ | ✅ |

 **The Essentials plan trap:** The 5% transaction fee makes Essentials genuinely more expensive than Starter for any business doing consistent sales volume.
 At $2,000/month in revenue, Essentials costs $59 + $100 in transaction fees = $159/month effective, more than Starter annual ($99/month) while offering fewer features.
 Evaluate the Essentials plan only if your monthly revenue is under $1,200, at which point the transaction fee ($60) keeps the total below Starter's $99/month.

-### Which Kartra Plan Should You Choose?

-**Essentials ($52/month annual):** Best only as an evaluation entry point for businesses with zero or very low sales volume.
-The 5% transaction fee makes it economically inferior to Starter at any meaningful revenue scale.
-The single course/membership limit is also a significant constraint for most creators.

-**Starter ($99/month annual):** The recommended starting plan for solo entrepreneurs, coaches, and course creators.
-Removes the 5% transaction fee, unlocks unlimited courses and memberships, and includes 5 team members.
-The absence of webinars, surveys/quizzes, and affiliate management is its main limitation, upgrade to Growth when you need these features.

-**Growth ($189/month annual):** The sweet spot for scaling businesses.
-Adds webinars (up to 300 attendees), surveys and quizzes (critical for course creators), completion certificates, the affiliate management system, Kartra Agency (white-label), and Funnel Simulation analytics.
-Most established online businesses generating consistent revenue will find Growth to be the appropriate long-term plan.

-**Professional ($429/month annual):** For businesses with large contact lists (up to 25,000), 5 domains, live webinars with up to 1,000 attendees, real-time funnel analytics, and dedicated priority support.
-Also includes Helpdesk live chat, a meaningful upgrade for businesses with high-volume customer support needs.

 ## Kartra vs. Competitors, All-in-One Platform Comparison